“Uncle G” Remembers Not Seeing Lynyrd Skynyrd (1977)

 14. Where Have You Been All My Life

-A return trip via the late-night train.
+A return trip back to the Jersey Shore, via the late-night train.
 A long stopover in South Amboy if I remember correctly.
-Happened often, if you traveled the rails on a regular basic.
+Happened often, if you traveled the rails regularly.
 For sure I slept well that night.

 1 Comment